mcyr217/mcyr217/README.md

 # About Me
-My name is Maggie Bragg.
+My name is Margaret Cyr.
 I am currently a senior at Old Dominion University, majoring in physics and computer science.
 Physics was my initial focus.
 I am  interested in Nuclear and Atomic Physics.
 I started to slowly gravitate towards Computer Science my sophomore year, and it has now become my main focus.
 I find Web and App Development interesting and hope to learn more about it.

 # Contact Information